graphcore/examples/nlp/bert/popart/README.md

 `python3 bert.py --config configs/pretrain_base_512.json`

-You will also need to specify the option `--onnx-checkpoint <path-to-checkpoint>` to load the weights from a previous training phase.
+You will also need to specify the option `--checkpoint_input_dir <path-to-checkpoint>` to load the weights from a previous training phase.
 You will find the checkpoint path for a training phase logged just after the compilation has completed in a date-time stamped directory.
-The checkpoints will be of the form `{checkpoint-dir}/{timestamp}/model_{epoch}.onnx`.
+The checkpoints will be of the form `{checkpoint-output-dir}/{timestamp}/model_{epoch}.onnx`.

 ### Run the training loop with training data (SQuAD 1.1)